bmaltais/kohya_ss/README.md

 ### Optional: CUDNN 8.6

-This step is optional but can improve the learning speed for NVidia 4090 owners...
+This step is optional but can improve the learning speed for NVidia 30X0/40X0 owners...
+It allows larger training batch size and faster training speed

 Due to the filesize I can't host the DLLs needed for CUDNN 8.6 on Github, I strongly advise you download them for a speed boost in sample generation (almost 50% on 4090) you can download them from here: https://b1.thefileditch.ch/mwxKTEtelILoIbMbruuM.zip